bawmedical/restorativejustculture.org/_pages/civility-respect-nhs.md

 This theme discusses the ways in which a just and restorative culture concentrates on the culture and leadership elements of organisations and how they can support organisations to grow compassion in the workplace, modelled by leaders.
 It also emphasises working with partners such as local union representatives, Freedom to Speak Up Guardians, employee engagement leads and health and wellbeing leads.
 You should check this section to understand the essential elements of compassionate leadership, systems elements thar trigger inappropriate behaviours and the learning from past behaviours and ways of doing things that enables restoration.

-## NHS E&I Civility and Respect Toolkit
+## NHS England and NHS Improvement Civility and Respect Toolkit

-To access the NHS E&I Civility and Respect Toolkit - please click on the link to locate the toolkit and associated tools:
+To access the NHS England and NHS Improvement Civility and Respect Toolkit - please click on the link to locate the toolkit and associated tools:

 * [Supporting our staff: a toolkit to promote cultures of civility and respect](https://www.socialpartnershipforum.org/media/177307/NHSi-Civility-and-Respect-Toolkit-v9.pdf)